formalsec/explode-js/bench/README.md

 |----------|---------|-------|----------|-----------|-----------|------------|------------|----------|
 | thenify  | 3.3.0   | CWE-94| Exited 0 | 0.385258  | 26.0743   | 26.4596    | successful | failed   |
 ```
-The output table is also saved in `.csv` format as `fast-parsed-results.csv`.
+The output table is saved in `.csv` format as `fast-parsed-results.csv`.

+**Remark:**

-FAST does not generate exploits.
+Importantly, FAST does not generate executable exploits.
+Instead, it produces a
+log containing information about the vulnerable package function and the
-Instead, it generates a trace with information regarding the inputs to activate the exploit.
+inputs required to trigger the exploit.
-In this case, FAST generates the trace to stdout.
-Part of it is given below
+Below, we provide the relevant fragment of FAST's log for the current example,
+which can be found in the file `out/5_fast/fast-stdout.log`:

 ```
 Attack Path: